quicwg/base-drafts/draft-ietf-quic-transport.md

 - reset the stream (abrupt termination), resulting in a RESET_STREAM frame ({{frame-reset-stream}}) if the stream was not already in a terminal state.

-On the receiving part of a stream, application protocols need to be able to:
+On the receiving part of a stream, an application protocol can:

 - read data; and
 - abort reading of the stream and request closure, possibly resulting in a STOP_SENDING frame ({{frame-stop-sending}}).

-Applications also need to be informed of state changes on streams, including when the peer has opened or reset a stream, when a peer aborts reading on a stream, when new data is available, and when data can or cannot be written to the stream due to flow control.
+An application protocol can also request to be informed of state changes on streams, including when the peer has opened or reset a stream, when a peer aborts reading on a stream, when new data is available, and when data can or cannot be written to the stream due to flow control.

 # Stream States {#stream-states}